fedeiada/ra_NRC_ndim/README.md

 # ra_NRC_ndim
-Single thread code for ra-NRC that can handle multi dimensional cost functions
+Single thread code for ra-NRC that can handle multi dimensional cost functions,

-implemented: quadratic, exponential
+implemented functions: quadratic, exponential

+### how to star
-quick start: run simulation.py to make an esperiment user can change specifications by the class SimulationSpecification in the SimulationSpecification.py file
+- run simulation.py to make an esperiment
+- user can change specifications by the class SimulationSpecification in the SimulationSpecification.py file